Understanding the bar exam curve

 A few extra points on the bar exam is significant

 BARBRI has studied the MBE since it debuted in 1972.
-The best bar exam passing strategy starts by understanding the bar exam curve and by tracking your percentile rank during bar prep.
+The best bar exam passing strategy starts by understanding the bar exam curve and tracking your percentile rank during bar prep.

 How percentile rank factors into bar prep